 It starts out straightforward: You kick off due diligence by creating a spreadsheet with the list of requests and documents that need to be tackled and gathered.
 Then you assign the members tackling the work in the next column, and add due dates in another column.
 It feels reasonably organized.

 But it doesn't stay that way.
-And as due diligence progresses, so does the exchange of emails, meetings, documents, and conversations.
+And as due diligence process progresses, so does the exchange of emails, meetings, documents, and conversations.
 Your spreadsheet quickly becomes out of date and lacks important context.

-While spreadsheets are often used for due diligence, they weren’t designed for collaborating on complex work and managing lots of moving parts.
+While spreadsheets are often used for due diligence management, they weren’t designed for collaborating on complex work and managing lots of moving parts.
 But it can be intimidating to try another tool because you don’t want to start all over from scratch.
 Or getting people to shift from what they know can prove challenging.

 With our Excel importer, you can import your spreadsheet right into DealRoom so you can begin managing due diligence in a collaborative, flexible tool with just a few clicks.

 Unlike a spreadsheet, everything is actionable and trackable in DealRoom.